dJPoida/ha-bom-weather-card/README.md

 ### "The edit UI is not available when in YAML mode."

 This message appears when you try to edit the Test View in the Test Dashboard.
-Unfortunately the test dashboard is controlled by the .yaml in this repo and thus can't be edited.
+Unfortunately the test dashboard is controlled by the .yaml in this repo and thus can not be edited.
 Create a new view in the Overview dashboard to manually create instances of this component and experiment with the edit component.

-### Can't edit the default dashboard
+### I can't edit the default dashboard

 This dashboard is initially controlled by Home Assistant.
 To to take control of it:

 - Click the pencil (edit) button in the top right
 - Select the three dots menu and select "Take Control"

+### I can't toggle the Dark and Light mode debug controls

+The [Browser Mod integration](#browser-mod) is required for this debug feature to work.
+Make sure it is installed and configured.

 # Field and Data source mapping and inference